-ABRAMS, M. HA Glossary of Literary Terms.
+ABRAMS, M. H. A Glossary of Literary Terms.
 7th Ed.
 Fort Worth: Harcourt Brace College Publishers, 1999.

 Abrams.
 1999